Mark Butler - Convener of the National Commission

 Martin is our Copy Editor, responsible for maintaining high quality in all publications from the National Commission.

-Martin started out several decades ago as a local newspaper journalist before moving to corporate press office, public relations and internal communications work.
+Martin started out several decades ago as a local newspaper journalist before moving to corporate press office, public relations and internal communication work.

 For most of the last ten years he has worked as a freelance copywriter for a wide variety of clients ranging from blue-chip multinationals and government departments to family-run Italian cycling companies and small design agencies.